 How easy is Minecraft: Story Mode - Season Two to pick up and play?

 Generally pretty easy going and simple, Minecraft Story Mode: Season Two has a gentle learning curve, as for the most part, all you'll be doing is choosing dialogue options.
 That said, the decisions you make are made against a strict time limit, as the game tries to encourage you to go with your gut reaction rather than overthink things.
 Likewise, the aforementioned sections where you need to press a particular button as it pops up on screen also require you to be quick off the mark - although should you miss it, or get the wrong button, you can retry as many times as you need.
+In fact, particularly in the case of the final boss fight against The Admin in Episode 5, should you fail to hit back his fireballs enough times, you'll stop taking damage at all, letting you complete the section with ease.
 What few puzzles there are aren't especially complex either, as most revolve around finding raw materials in your surroundings and using them to craft something useful; about the most taxing it gets is having to match up a pattern in some blocks to open a locked door.

 While the dialogue itself is fully voiced and subtitled, what non-readers may struggle with is that your responses in the conversations, many of which will have far-reaching and unforseen circumstances later on down the line, are not voiced.
 Instead, you have a limited time in which to choose from a list of options - and as the options you choose determines where the story goes, being a confident reader would be helpful.

 - "WARNING: HECKMOUTH"